Nemin32/Nemin32.github.io/other/_posts/2020-08-18-munchrant.md

 characters?

 Even in presentation the game is lying way too heavily on trying to be funny, which ultimately caused it to fall on its face for me.
-The comically sped up animations, Abe doing curling into a ball every time he jumps, herding one eyed sheep...
+The comically sped up animations, Abe curling into a ball every time he jumps, herding one eyed sheep...
 The whole thing just feels like OWI wants to say something like this,

 > "Hey kid, remember the originals?
 They were dark and moody, right?
 Well dont'cha worry, this one